h15200/notes/system-design.md

 - data lakes / data warehouses often use OLAP systems with a star schema like snowflake or lsm + ss table like HBase to store data for fast reads.
 - To search OVER those dbs, we need a search engine
-- Most popular search engines include Elastic Search and Solr (based on Apache Lucene ) as well as Apache Splunk
+- Most popular search engines include Elastic Search, Solr, and Apache Splunk (all based on Apache Lucene ).
 - Lucene uses LSM + SS table and strings are tokenized.
 Also possible to search for numbers and geolocations.
 Lucene engine is open source and is for single nodes.
-- ElasticSearch is a service that takes the lucene engine over a distributed cluster
+- Generally, the main use case for hdfs (mapReduce) is distributed batch processing and the main use case for Lucene is string searches.
+Those frameworks (`ES, Splunk`) allows Lucene to be used in a distributed system

 #### data warehouse